Apicbase offers you the ability to analyse your food cost in depth with its food cost and margin calculation tools.

-The ‘actual profit based on your sell price’ section gives you an overview of the actual margin you’ll be hitting, based on the sell price of your product.
-If you defined a standard margin for the recipe or your library, it will also give you an insight into whether or not you hit your predefined margin, and the difference.
+The "Actual profit based on your sell price" section gives you an overview of the actual margin you’ll be hitting, based on the selling price of your product.
+If you've defined a standard margin for the recipe or your library, it will also give you an insight into whether or not you hit your predefined margin, and the difference.

 - As a reminder, your sell price is set in the recipe itself.
-You can edit it by clicking on the ‘edit’ button in the grey toolbar.
+You can edit it here.

 - The VAT percentage can be set as a default VAT percentage in the library settings or filled out in the recipe itself.